 Solar doesn’t end when the system turns on.

-Your monitoring app shows your system isn’t producing power.
+Here’s a real scenario: your monitoring app shows your system isn’t producing power.
 It’s 95 degrees outside and your AC is running nonstop.

 Ask directly:

+Red flag: Installers who focus only on sales and installs, with no service infrastructure.
 Your system is expected to operate for 25+ years.
 The company supporting it should be structured for the long haul.

 Product recommendations: ask why, not just what